oracle/netsuite-suitecloud-sdk/README.md

 ## [Contributing](./CONTRIBUTING.md)
 SuiteCloud CLI for Node.js is an open source project.
 Pull Requests are currently not being accepted.
 See [Contributing](./CONTRIBUTING.md) for details.
+SuiteCloud Extension for Visual Studio Code is an open source project.
+Pull Requests are currently not being accepted.
+See [Contributing](/CONTRIBUTING.md) for details.

 ## [License](./LICENSE.txt)
 Copyright (c) 2022 Oracle and/or its affiliates The Universal Permissive License (UPL), Version 1.0.